Application for right of permanent residence for British citizens

 Make certain that you meet the following criteria:

-- Persons living continuously in a marriage-like relationship within the same household regardless of their gender are comparable to a married couple if
+- Persons living continuously in a marriage-like relationship in the same household regardless of their sex are comparable to a married couple if:

-- they have a child in joint custody or
+- they have a child in their joint custody or

-- Persons living continuously in a marriage-like relationship within the same household regardless of their gender are comparable to a married couple if
+- Persons living continuously in a marriage-like relationship in the same household regardless of their sex are comparable to a married couple if:

-- a child who is under the age of 21 or dependent
+- children under the age of 21 or a dependent child

 - dependent parents